wzrdk3lly/eth-allowlist-poc/README.md

 ### Overview

-This repository is a WIP of an POC for the ETH allowlist implementation, originally created by the yearn team.
+This repository is a foundry POC for the ETH allowlist implementation, originally created by the yearn team.
 See [ yearn's README.md](/src/contracts/eth-allowlist/README.md) for details on the allow list.
 At a high level the eth-allowlist implementation helps mitigate DNS spoofing and man in the middle attacks by validating calldata that a protocol owner has allowListed.

 ### Objective